DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
 In our scenario, we are going to filter the grid by the `CompanyName` column.
 The default filter value should be set to an empty string which means that the grid should not fitler items initially.
 So, we can add this plugin to our grid.
-Since it is a state management plugin it should included before UI plugins.
+Since it is a state management plugin it should be included before UI plugins.
 See [React Grid - Plugin Overview](./plugin-overview.md).

 *index.js:*
 ```jsx